-But how do you know which routes you could actually climb?
+But how do you know which route or problems you could actually climb?

 In the US, the difficulty of a climbing route is classified based on the Yosemite Decimal System.
 This system features five classes that range from walking on a well established trail (class one) to technical climbing often with the use of a rope (class five).
 The class is usually determined by the hardest move, called the crux.